ArduPilot/ardupilot_wiki/plane/source/docs/soaring.rst

 *S. Tabor, I. Guilliard, A. Kolobov.* `ArduSoar: an Open-Source Thermalling Controller for Resource-Constrained Autopilots <https://arxiv.org/abs/1802.08215/>`_. *International Conference on Intelligent Robots and Systems (IROS), 2018.*

+.. note:: Use of an airspeed sensor is strongly recommended in order to obtain optimum performance.
+Use without a sensor could yield unsatisfactory results.
+Consistent operation without an airspeed sensor is a pending future development.

 .. image:: ../../../images/thermalling.jpg